scrm/scrm/README.md

 scrm
 ====

-scrm is a coalescent simulator for biological sequences.
-Different to similar programs, it can approximate the Ancestral Recombination Graph as close as needed, but still has only linear runtime cost for long sequences.
-It allows you to rapidly simulate chromosome scale sequences with essentially correct genetic linkage.
+_scrm_ is a coalescent simulator for biological sequences.
+Different to similar programs, it can approximate the coalescent with recombination as closely as needed, but still has only linear runtime cost for long sequences.
+It allows you to rapidly simulate chromosome scale sequences with an essentially correct genetic linkage structure.

+## Citation
+_scrm_ is described in the manuscript

+> Paul R. Staab, Sha Zhu, Dirk Metzler and Gerton Lunter,
+> scrm: efficiently simulating long sequences using the approximated coalescent
+> with recombination.
+Submitted to Bioinformatics, 2014.

 ## Installation
 ### Stable Release (recommended)
-You can download the lastest stable release of `scrm` from [scrm's homepage][1].
+You can download the latest stable release packaged for a variety of different platform from [_scrm_'s homepage][1].
 Instructions on building the binary from the source packages are available in the [wiki][3].

 ### Stable/Development Version From GitHub